Welcome to Sleepologie Health and Wellness

 Snoring is typically caused by vibrations of relaxed throat tissues during sleep and may not necessarily require medical intervention.
 In contrast, OSA is a more severe condition marked by repeated interruptions in breathing that can lead to decreased oxygen levels and significant health risks.
 While snoring can indicate OSA, not everyone who snores suffers from this disorder.

 An At-Home Sleep Test (AHST) is a convenient device that you wear on your body while you sleep..
 It tracks vital signs necessary for diagnosing sleep apnea.
-The device syncs with a mobile app to send data directly to our medical team for analysis.
 After reviewing your results, we will provide you with your diagnosis and discuss any recommended treatment options.